oiraqi/xcommerce-standalone-c/README.md

 Get to [Milestone 2](https://github.com/oiraqi/xcommerce-standalone-c/tree/master/milestone2)

-## Milestone 3 (Top-down Approach / C Functions / Multi-file Programming / Partial Code Compiling)
+## Milestone 3: Top-down Approach / C Functions / Multi-file Programming / Partial Code Compiling
 Now, we would like to handle *n* customers (calls), one after the other.
 And just like 1.5, each customer may order one or more products from the thtree-product catalog, again and again, until s/he's done.
 Then the operator, moves to the next customer.
 Before receiving any call, the operator must first initialize the stock by setting the price and quantity of each product.